Fall 2024 Admission will start on October 1st.

 The Information Session present an overview of the program and the admissions process as well as answers to the most frequently asked questions.
 Questions are taken from prospective students who submit questions to be answered by our department chair.
 (Questions from previous sessions are included).
 The FAQ page has been updates to include these questions and answers.

-After October 1, we will post a video of the first information session here along with the power point slides from the session.
+A video and powerpoint slides from the September information session is posted here.
 At the bottom of this page, you will also find short videos from each Specialization.

 Carefully read the Application Instructions and requirements: